 The Scheme

-This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2015.
+This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the L G P S after 31 March 2015.

 Any reference to the L G P S or the Scheme is a reference to the L G P S in Scotland.

+You can find out more about the Scheme in the L G P S member videos: Pensions Made Simple.
+‘What is a Pension’ and ‘How your Pension Works’ provide brief introductions to the scheme.

 What kind of scheme is it?